msmoiz/philosophy/README.md

 assert!(is_sorted(vec![1, 2, 3, 4, 5]), "input list must be sorted");
 ```

+## Logging

+**Logs should be emitted at the appropriate level.**

+The following semantics are ascribed to each log level, in order of verbosity:

+- _error_: Something went wrong, and the program cannot continue.
+- _warn_: Something went wrong, and the program can continue.
+- _info_: Something went right, and it is relevant to the end user.
+- _debug_: Something went right, and it is not relevant to the end user.

+There is no definition for _trace_ as it is redundant with debug.
+It may still
+be used during development but should be compiled out of release builds.
+The
+distinction between _info_ and _debug_ turns on the meaning of "end user" and
+"relevance" in a given context; when in doubt, it is better to have more
+information than less, so bias towards _info_.

 ### Error handling

 **Error messages should describe what actually happened.**